ffmulks/bevy_enum_event/README.md

 fn on_click(mut click: On<ui_event::Click>) {
     println!("Clicked on: {:?}", click.entity);

-    // Stop the event from bubbling up to parent entities click.propagate(false);
+    // Cause the event to bubbling up to parent entities click.propagate(true);

     // Access the original target that triggered the event let original = click.original_event_target();